SainsburyWellcomeCentre/aeon_docs/src/reference/glossary.md

     The event (i.e. all data) over a particular {term}`acquisition slice duration`.

 Task Protocol
-    An integer number and associated string describing a unique behavioral task run in Project Aeon.
-For experiment 0.1, there were 8 unique behavioral tasks run.
+    An integer number and associated string describing a unique behavioural task run in Project Aeon.
+For experiment 0.1, there were 8 unique behavioural tasks run.

 :::